JHPark25/DiscriminologyDocs/docs/source/frontend.rst

 ``id`` is the unique ID of the question as an integer.

-``question`` is required and specifies the question that is rendered.
+``question`` specifies the question that is rendered.
 It should be a string that defines the question's text itself (e.g. “Who are you?“).

 ``questionType`` defines what kind of question it is and should be defined as a string amongst the following options: "checkbox", "radio", or "text-field".
-Checkbox and radio are both MCQ style questions, but checkboxes allow for multiple choices to be selected whereas radio only allows for one choice to be selected.
-Textfield is a free response text question.
+"checkbox" and "radio" are both multiple-choice style questions, but "checkbox" allows for multiple choices to be selected, whereas "radio" only allows for one choice to be selected. "text-field" is a free response text question.

-``choices`` should only be included for MCQ questions and should be an array of options for the MCQ question (e.g. [“Yes”, “No”, “Maybe”]).
+``choices`` should only be included for multiple-choice questions and should be an array of options like ``[“Yes”, “No”, “Maybe”]``.

-``textfieldLabel`` should only be used for textfield questions, and it should be a string that defines the textfield label (which is simply the text that is inside the textbox before you type anything in and is at the top left of the textbox once you start typing).
+``textfieldLabel`` should only be used for text-field questions, and it should be a string that defines the textfield label (which is simply the text that is inside the textbox before you type anything in and is at the top left of the textbox once you start typing).

 ``handleMCQChange`` and ``handleResponseChange`` are functions from the parent component that handles the collection of user responses for checkbox/radio questions and free response questions.

 Below, is an example of the component being used.
 ::